enzymefinance/protocol/scripts/doxity/pages/index.md

 ### Funds

-The Participation module takes as input the following parameters:
+The Compliance module takes as input the following parameters:

 **Requests:** Describes and logs whenever asset enter and leave fund due to Participants